Ridesharing Driver

 How much do reserved rides cost?

-The system prices your ride by using market data to predict the appropriate cost on the day and time that you schedule.
+You will see an upfront price estimate when you book your reservation.
+The system creates a price for your ride by using market data to predict the appropriate cost on the day and time that you schedule.

 Typically the upfront price will stay the same as long as the ride isn’t significantly longer than the initial estimate.